18F/18f.gsa.gov/_posts/2016-10-28-california-takes-new-approach-procurement.md

 We brought a cross-functional team of designers, developers, and procurement experts to Sacramento to work with the dedicated federal and state employees to re-design the procurement process for the state’s Child Welfare system.
-Over the past year, we have been honored to work on continuing to simplify the State’s contracting documents and incorporating modular contracting, agile development, user-centered design, and open source practices into the Child Welfare Services system as it is being built.
+Over the past year, we have been honored to continue working with the State of California to simplify the State’s contracting documents and incorporate modular contracting, agile development, user-centered design, and open source practices into California's new Child Welfare Services system as it's being built.

-The Technology Transformation Service recently held an industry day to talk to the private sector community about our vision, our projects, and how GSA and vendors can work together to bring modern digital services to the federal government.
+The Technology Transformation Service recently held an industry day to talk to the private sector community about our vision, our projects, and how government technolgoy vendors can work together to bring modern digital services to the federal government.
 For that event, Stuart Drown from the California Government Operations Agency recorded a short video talking about 18F’s work with California on their Child Welfare Services system.
-You can see the video and a transcript below.
+We wanted to share the video and a transcript below.

 <iframe width="620" height="349"
 src="https://www.youtube-nocookie.com/embed/JM4VLjRgqWo" frameborder="0"